 Audio¶

-Play sounds, control audio sources, and manage video playback through configurable actions.
+Play sounds, control audio sources, and manage video playback through configurable operations.

-Instead of writing playback scripts, you compose audio and video behaviors from modular actions in the Inspector.
+Instead of writing playback scripts, you compose audio and video behaviors from modular operations in the Inspector.
 Need to play a clip, adjust volume, and enable looping?
 Add those operations to a single command and toggle each one on or off.
 Need to wait for a sound to finish before the next step?
-Use the play process.
+Use the play audio operation.
 Everything works with both AudioSource and VideoPlayer components.

 Assembly: Jungle.Audio